Gene startup 23andme casts eyes abroad after U.S. regulatory hurdle

-SAN FRANCISCO (Reuters) - Home genetics startup 23andme is forging ahead with plans to sell its full-fledged test kit - just not in the United States.
+SAN FRANCISCO, May 6 (Reuters) - Home genetics startup 23andme is forging ahead with plans to sell its full-fledged test kit - just not in the United States.

 Late last year, the company agreed to stop selling its $99 DNA test until it obtained marketing authorization from the FDA.
 In a public warning letter, the FDA said it feared false positive or false negative results from 23andme’s genetic test could prompt patients to take “morbidity inducing” actions, like unnecessary surgery.